 (Photo Courtesy Wood Family Foundation)

-On May 25, the Wood Family Foundation is hosting its second-annual Kerry Wood and Friends Battle of the Bats Home Run Derby.
+On July 10, the Wood Family Foundation will host the second-annual Kerry Wood and Friends Battle of the Bats Home Run Derby.
+The event gives fans a chance to step into the batter’s box at the Friendly Confines and take their hacks in front of the ivy.
+The derby was originally scheduled for May 25, but it was rained out.
 The event gives fans a chance to live out their childhood dreams by stepping into the batter’s box and taking their hacks at Wrigley Field.

 “I think both Cubs Charities and my foundation realized what kind of an event it can be,” said former Cubs pitcher Kerry Wood.
 “Last year, we had a great turnout, a great event.
 We raised a lot of money for charities, so I think we’re looking to do bigger and better this year.”